 Connect Tableau to any database that you want to analyze.
 Note that Tableau does not import the data.
-Instead it queries to the database directly.
+Instead, it queries to the database directly.

 Interested in mastering Tableau Developer?
 Check out this blog post to learn more Tableau Tutorial.

+Analyzing data means viewing it, filtering it, sorting it, performing calculations on it, reorganizing it, summarizing it, and so on.
 Using Tableau you can do all of these things by simply arranging fields of your data source on a Tableau worksheet.
 When you drop a field on a worksheet, Tableau queries the data using standard drivers and query languages (like SQL and MDX) and presents a visual analysis of the data.

 You can share results with others either by sharing workbooks with other Tableau users, by pasting results into applications such as Microsoft Office, printing to PDF or by using Tableau Server to publish or embed your views across your organization.

 At any time while connected to a data source, you can export the connection information as a shortcut that allows you to quickly connect without opening the connection dialog box.

 You might want to do this if you often connect to the same data source multiple times or if you've added custom fields to the Data window such as groups, sets, calculated fields, and binned fields or added joined tables.
 For subsequent connections to that source, use the shortcut so that you don’t have to recreate the custom fields.

 Note that you can also save custom fields by saving the workbook or by creating a bookmark file.